chrisyeh96/chrisyeh96.github.io/_posts/2017-08-08-definitive-guide-python-imports.md

 Optionally, `as Y` can be added after any `import X` statement: `import X as Y`.
 This renames `X` to `Y` within the script.
 Note that the name `X` itself is no longer valid.
 A common example is `import numpy as np`.

 The argument to the `import` function can be a single name, or a list of multiple names.
 Each of these names can be optionally renamed via `as`.
-For example, this is would be a valid import statement in `start.py`: `import packA as pA, packA.a1, packA.subA.sa1 as sa1`
+For example, this would be a valid import statement in `start.py`: `import packA as pA, packA.a1, packA.subA.sa1 as sa1`

 Example: `start.py` needs to import the `helloWorld()` function in `sa1.py`
 - Solution 1: `from packA.subA.sa1 import helloWorld`